Etaash-mathamsetty/trigger-control/README.md

 ```

 **Cross Compile for Windows**
-I recommend arch linux for this, but try your luck with any other distro
+I recommend arch linux for this, but you can try your luck with any other distro
 first, clone the repo, then run the following commands(with any AUR helper)
 ```
 yay -S mingw-w64-glew